The Craziest Fact About Every U.S. State

 This state may be the nuclear capital of the country, with 928 nuclear tests conducted at the Nevada Test Site between 1951 and 1992 (just over 60 miles from Las Vegas).

 New Hampshire: It's home to (possibly!) the oldest man-made construction in America

-Yup, a 4,000-year-old complex known as America’s Stonehenge that serves as an astronomical calendar and includes inscriptions in Ogham, Phoenician, and Iberian Punic Script.
+A 4,000-year-old complex known as America's Stonehenge serves as an astronomical calendar and includes inscriptions in Ogham, Phoenician, and Iberian Punic Script.
 Or it might be 20th century hoax created to drive tourism here.
-To cover all possibilities, the site has been named “Mystery Hill.”
-If it’s a lie, we’ll be sure to add it to the 28 Most Enduring Myths in American History.
+To cover all possibilities, the site has been named "Mystery Hill."
+If it's a lie, we'll be sure to add it to the 28 Most Enduring Myths in American History.

 New Jersey: It has a volcano.
 (Yes, seriously.)

 The approximately 440 million-year-old Beemerville volcano, located in Sussex County is no longer active but does offer some attractive hiking trails and has become a desirable area in which to buy property, too.

 This state's capital, Santa Fe, is the highest capital in the country—sitting at 7,000 square feet above sea level (the highest city in the world belongs to Colorado, whose Leadville is 10,200 feet in altitude).

 New York: The New York City Subway is always a mere hours away from a devastating flood.

 Fact: Much of New York City is built on swamp and other wetlands, and the city relies on a crucial system of 753 pumps to remove 13 million gallons of water, street draining, and sewer flow every single day.
 Without them, much of the tunnels would be drowned within a mere hours.